Plan Your Hike

 - Hike in a State Park – Create your own loop routes by combining state park trails and the SHT.
 You’ll need a state park day use or annual sticker to park at most state parks, and some offer overnight parking — be sure to check with the park visitor center if you plan to stay overnight.
 Please note: there is no overnight parking allowed at state waysides.

-Use the Trail Sections page of this website to research trail sections and find trailhead parking areas.
-Note: We highly recommend you purchase the Guide to the Superior Hiking Trail.
+We highly recommend you purchase the Guide to the Superior Hiking Trail.
 This useful guide has a mile-by-mile description of the trail with information about the Trail’s route as well as scenic features along the trail.
+For a pocket-sized guide with mileage information and elevation profiles, you can also purchase our Superior Hiking Trail Databook.
 Pocket maps of the Trail are available as a six map set.
-(Maps may be purchased individually only in our retail store.)
-You can purchase the guide book and map set online, at the SHTA Trail Information Center in Two Harbors, or in select parks and businesses.
+You can find the guidebook, databook and map set online, at the SHTA Trail Information Center in Two Harbors, or in select parks and businesses.

 Questions?
 Stop by the SHTA Trail Information Center in Two Harbors, MN.
-The Center is open Mondays, Thursdays, and Fridays 10am – 4:30pm.
+The Center is open Mondays, Thursdays, and Fridays 10am – 4:30pm during the hiking season.

 On the Trail